onap/cps/docs/overview.rst

 **NCMP**

 The Network Configuration Management Proxy (NCMP) provides access to network configuration data and is a part of CPS-Core.
 NCMP accesses all network Data-Model-Inventory (DMI) information via NCMP-DMI-Plugins.
-The ONAP DMI Plugin described in the next section is one such plugin.
+The ONAP0-DMI-Plugin described in the next section is one such plugin.

 **Note:** This documentation will often refer to "CPS-NCMP" which is the component (container image) that contains both CPS-Core and NCMP since NCMP is not a stand-alone component even though CPS-Core could be deployed without the NCMP extension.

-ONAP NCMP-DMI-Plugin
+NCMP-DMI-Plugin
 ####################

-The Data-Model-Inventory (DMI) Plugin is a rest interface used to synchronize CM-Handles data between CPS and DMI through the DMI Plugin.
+The Data-Model-Inventory (DMI) Plugin is a rest interface used to synchronize CM-Handles data between CPS and DMI through the DMI-Plugin.
 This is built previously from the CPS-NF-Proxy component.

-CPS Temporal
+CPS-Temporal
 ############

 This service is responsible to provide a time oriented perspective for